No Béarla: Episode 1

-In which Manchán travels to Dublin.

-His starting point in his search for Irish speakers is a map shop in Dublin.
+Magan travels to Dublin, and his starting point in his search for Irish speakers is a map shop there.

 Episode 2

-In which Manchán travels to Dundalk and Belfast.
+In which Magan travels to Dundalk and Belfast.

-When his car breaks down whilst leaving Dundalk, he finds he can't find a mechanic as directory enquiries simply laugh at him.
+When his car breaks down whilst leaving Dundalk, he finds he cannot find a mechanic as directory enquiry services simply laugh at him.

-Whilst in Belfast, Manchán attempts to find an Irish speaker on the Falls Road.
+Whilst in Belfast, Magan attempts to find an Irish speaker on the Falls Road.

 Episode 3

-In which Manchán travels to Letterkenny and Galway.
+In which Magan travels to Letterkenny and Galway.